 Nothing can strike fear in the heart of a bridesmaid or groomsman more than being asked to give a speech at the wedding.
-I will spare you the song and dance about how honored you should feel for being asked to say a few words, because unless you are reallycomfortable in front of a crowd of your peers and strangers alike, chances are you are a bundle of nerves!
+I will spare you the song and dance about how honored you should feel for being asked to say a few words because unless you are really comfortable in front of a crowd of your peers and strangers alike, chances are you are a bundle of nerves!
 And it’s totally normal to feel like a puddle at just the thought of public speaking.
-Nobody wants to embarrass themselves, or the bride and groom, by bombing on a wedding toast, so let’s get you prepped to give a wedding speech that doesn’t suck.
+Nobody wants to embarrass themself, or the bride and groom, by bombing on a wedding toast, so let’s get you prepped to give a wedding speech that doesn’t suck.

 Start your speech by introducing yourself, and telling the wedding guests how you know the bride and groom, and/or why they are special to you.
 Express gratitude for the honor of being chosen to speak at their wedding (even if you don’t feel that way!)
 Then be sure to give a shout out to anybody who made special efforts to attend, like the elderly, the heavily pregnant, those who have traveled a huge distance, and so on.

 Keep in mind that you will be addressing a very mixed audience.
 That fantastic story about how the groom earned his embarrassing nickname might be hilarious among your closest friends, but maybe not to his grandparents.
 Keep inside jokes and references to a minimum.
 This is not the time to show off what great friends you are with the bride and groom, you will only alienate a section of your audience and make them feel left out.